Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders

-Two practical experiments using real-world biosignal recordings from a polysomnography sleep study are conducted using the proposed method.
-Specifically, the blind source separation of respiration source signals from raw electrocardiogram (ECG) and photoplethysmography (PPG) signals, which are typically used for the analyses of cardiovascular health, are considered.
-There is a vast literature on extracting respiratory rate or respiration signals from ECG and PPG using various heuristic, analytical, or source separation techniques \citep{soni, Charlton_2016, VANGENT2019368, iet:/content/conferences/10.1049/cp.2015.1654, 9629984, DAVIES2023104992, 8856301, Lipsitz1995HeartRA, varonarticle}.
-However, BSS methods applied to respiration extraction from ECG or PPG are challenging because the cardiovascular and respiratory sources may not be assumed linearly separable and may be correlated in time \citep{Jamek2004NonlinearCI, Kanters1997-vt, articleplastiamirjana2023}.
-In addition, ECG or PPG signals may be influenced by respiratory-induced amplitude modulation, frequency modulation, or baseline wander at different times in a signal depending on a number of physiological factors such as respiratory sinus arrhythmia \citep{Hirsch1981RespiratorySA}, or the various mechanical effects of respiration on the position and orientation of the heart \citep{surawicz2008chou}.
+Two practical experiments using real-world single-channel biosignal recordings from a polysomnography (PSG) study are conducted using the proposed method.
+Specifically, the blind source separation of respiratory source signals from unprocessed ECG and PPG signals, which are typically used for the analyses of cardiovascular health, are considered.
+There is a vast literature on extracting respiratory rate or respiratory signals from ECG and PPG using various heuristic, analytical, or source separation techniques \citep{soni, Charlton_2016, VANGENT2019368, iet:/content/conferences/10.1049/cp.2015.1654, 9629984, DAVIES2023104992, 8856301, Lipsitz1995HeartRA, varonarticle, s20113238}.
+However, BSS methods applied to respiratory signal extraction from ECG or PPG are challenging because the cardiovascular, respiratory, and other sources (such as movement) may not be assumed entirely linearly mixed and may be correlated in time \citep{Jamek2004NonlinearCI, Kanters1997-vt, articleplastiamirjana2023}.
+In addition, ECG or PPG signals can be influenced by respiratory-induced amplitude modulation, frequency modulation, or baseline wander at different times in a signal depending on a number of physiological factors such as respiratory sinus arrhythmia \citep{Hirsch1981RespiratorySA}, or the various mechanical effects of respiration on the position and orientation of the heart \citep{surawicz2008chou}.
 In terms of BSS, this variation translates to a mixing system that changes in time which adds to the difficulty of the problem.
-For these reasons, many BSS methods would fail to separate the cardiovascular and respiratory sources in a meaningful way, and thus heuristics and strong priors are often relied upon \citep{iet:/content/conferences/10.1049/cp.2015.1654} even if they involve BSS techniques \citep{6144719, s20113238}.
+For these reasons, many BSS methods fail to separate respiratory sources in a meaningful way, and thus heuristics are often relied upon \citep{iet:/content/conferences/10.1049/cp.2015.1654} even if they involve BSS techniques \citep{6144719, s20113238}.
 See \autoref{appendix: efficacy of common bss approaches} for further discussion on the BSS approaches tested.

-\paragraph{Data Specifications} The Multi-Ethnic Study of Atherosclerosis (MESA) \citep{zhang2018national, chen2015racial} is a research project funded by the NHLBI that involves six collaborative centers and investigates the factors associated with the development and progression of cardiovascular disease.
-The study includes 6,814 individuals of various ethnic backgrounds between the ages of 45 and 84.
-This sleep study also involved overnight polysomnography, wrist-worn actigraphy for seven days, and a sleep questionnaire.
-The stated objective of the sleep study is to examine sleep patterns and disorders across different gender and ethnic groups and understand their relationship with subclinical atherosclerosis.
-The MESA Sleep study provides raw polysomnography data which includes simultaneously measured ECG, PPG, and other respiratory-related signals.